tedneward/Research/content/reading/gamedev/art-of-game-design.md

 **Lens #15: The Lens of the Toy**

+How much is enough?
+The Method makes an interesting distinction between what (game designer) Mark Cerny calls "pre-production " and "production" (terms borrowed from Hollywood).
+He argues that you are in pre-production until you have finished two publishable levels of your game, complete with all necessary features.
+In other words, until you have two completely finished levels, you are still figuring out the fundamental design of your game.
+Once you reach this magic point, you are now in production.
+This means that you know enough about what your game really is that you can safely schedule the rest of development.
+Cerny states that usually this point is generally reached when 30% of the necessary budget has been spent.

 # The Game is Made for a *Player*
 You must know what your audience will and will not like.